-- o The Lower-Range Egyptian Arabic test contains a listening test only. - o The Listening Test contains approximately 60 questions with about 37 authentic passages.
-Each passage has up to 2 questions with four answer

-- For research purposes, some questions are not scored.
+- o The Lower-Range Listening Test contains approximately 60 questions with about 37 authentic passages.
+Each passage has up to 2 questions with four answer choices per question.
+In the test, passages at the beginning will be played once.
+After a certain point in the test, examinees will hear the passages twice before having to answer the questions. - o For research purposes, some questions are not scored.
 These questions do not count toward the final score the examinee receives.
-Examinees will not be told which questions are not scored. - Examinees have 3 hours to complete the Listening Test.
-Approximately halfway through the test, examinees will be given a 15-minute break.
+Examinees will not be told which questions are not scored. - Examinees have 3 hours to complete the Reading Test and 3 hours to complete the Listening Test.
+Approximately halfway through each test, examinees will be given a 15-minute break.
 The break does not count toward the test time.
 For the Listening Test, although the playing of the passages is controlled by the computer, examinees may take as much or as little time as they wish to answer the questions.
-Managing the time effectively is the examinee's responsibility.
+Managing the time effectively is the examinee's responsibility, just as it is on the Reading Test.